-Considering how open ended this prompt is, you may initially be at a loss for what to focus on.
-One way to help clear this form of writer’s block is to start generating relevant ideas, and then deciding which concept works best for you.
+Considering how open-ended this prompt is, you may initially be at a loss as to what to focus on.
+One way to help clear this form of writer’s block is to start generating relevant ideas and then deciding which concept works best for you.
 To do so, you can try out this brainstorming exercise.

 Once you’ve run through this brainstorming exercise, you should at least have a better idea of what topic you’d like to focus on.
 With a topic in mind, it now becomes time to actually write the essay!